oracle/nosql-node-sdk/README-DEV.md

 1. Make sure you have [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/get-npm) package manager installed on your system.
-The driver requires Node.js version 10.0.0 or later.
+The driver requires Node.js version 12.0.0 or later.
 It is recommended to install LTS version.
 NPM package manager is installed with Node.js but could be updated if needed.

+TypeScript support is provided for TypeScript versions 5.0.x and higher.

 2. Clone the repository and install development dependencies: